353solutions/learn-go-by-writing-rest-apis/step_04/README.md

 val := m["x"]
 ```

+If a key does not exists in the map, we'll get the zero value for the type of
+map values. e.g. `0` for integers `""` for strings ...

-And we can check if a keys exists with
+We can check if a keys exists with

 ```go
 _, ok := m["x"]